actions/setup-python/README.md

     - run: pipx run --python '${{ steps.cp310.outputs.python-path }}' nox --version
 ```

->After finishing the action environment variable `pythonLocation` also becomes available.
+>The environment variable `pythonLocation` also becomes available after Python or PyPy installation.
 It contains the absolute path to the folder where the desired version of Python or PyPy is installed.

 # Getting started with Python + Actions